List of power stations in Idaho

 This is a list of electricity-generating power stations in Idaho, sorted by type and name.
-In 2023, Idaho had a total summer capacity of 5,353 MW through all of its power plants, and a net generation of 17,842 GWh.
-The electrical energy generation mix in 2024 was 44.7% hydroelectric, 31.5% natural gas, 15.4% wind, 5.5% solar, 2.2% biomass, 0.4% geothermal, and 0.4% other.
+In 2024, Idaho had a total summer capacity of 5.5 GW through all of its power plants, and a net generation of 20,035 GWh.
+The electrical energy generation mix in 2025 was 46.8% hydroelectric, 27.5% natural gas, 14.9% wind, 7.8% solar, 2.5% biomass, 0.4% geothermal, and less than 0.2% other.

 During 2021, Idaho was one of the top five U.S. states with its share of renewable electricity generation.
 It has a rapidly growing population and many undeveloped resources.
 Idahoans have consumed about 50% more electricity during recent years than is generated within the state.